Sauna before or after your workout? A science-based timing guide for men

 Heat stress changes heart workload and circulation

 Sauna heat triggers vasodilation, a widening of blood vessels that increases blood flow near the skin to dump heat.
-This raises heart rate and shifts cardiovascular workload in a way that can resemble light-to-moderate exercise, especially in regular users.,[3] In clinical studies of passive heat therapy, repeated heat exposure has been linked to improvements in endothelial function, the ability of blood vessels to widen appropriately, along with favorable changes in blood pressure markers.[4]
+This raises heart rate and shifts cardiovascular workload in a way that can resemble light-to-moderate exercise, especially in regular users.
+A 2018 systematic review of regular dry sauna bathing summarized these clinical effects across multiple studies and protocols.[3]
+In a 2016 Journal of Physiology study of passive heat therapy, repeated heat exposure was linked to improvements in endothelial function (how well blood vessels widen) along with favorable changes in arterial stiffness and blood pressure markers.[4]

 Heat shock proteins, inflammation, and recovery signaling